HomeLatest NewsGadgetsFoxconn makes new inroads into EV sector, looks beyond Apple to carve out a new path for growth

 In line with the plan, the company unveiled its first three electric vehicle prototypes.
 The vehicles — an SUV, a sedan, and a bus — were made by Foxtron, a venture between Foxconn and Taiwanese car maker Yulon Motor Co Ltd.

 Foxtrot Vice-Chairman Tso Chi-sen said that he hoped electric vehicles would be worth a trillion Taiwan dollars to Foxconn in five years’ time – a figure equivalent to around $35 billion.
-Formally called Hon Hai Precision Industry Co Ltd, the world’s biggest electronics contract manufacturer aims to become a major player in the global EV market though it concedes it is a novice in the car industry.
+Formally called Hon Hai Precision Industry Co Ltd, the world’s biggest contract manufacturer aims to become a major player in the global EV market though concedes it is a novice in the car industry.

 Advertisement